Ainapalma/Ainapalma/README.md

 -
 -->

-- 🔭 Open for job opportunities in DS team
+- 🔭 Deep diving into data engineering
-- 🌱 I’m currently learning programming at 42 Paris
+- 🌱 Cadet at 42 Paris
 - ⚡ Fun fact: Aloha ʻĀina, which literally means "love of the land", is a central idea of Native Hawaiian thought, cosmology and culture.